 In terms of activities, church.
 Church.
 What happens at the church was real significant.
-And in the summer, we would have...
-I'm not recalling the name...
-Oh, lawn parties.
+And in the summer, we would have... lawn parties.
 We had lawn parties, and you'd play games.
-And lawn parties, I would say were similar like to a circus.
-Because, you know, the craftsmen of the community would build all kinds of playing objects for games.
+And lawn parties, I would say [the hand-on experience was] similar to a circus.
+The craftsmen of the community would build all kinds of playing objects for games.
 And then also, we had back in the day, we had a group that came to Harrisonburg from Louisiana.
 And what was their name...
 They were called...
 I can't think of it.
 I'll think of their name before it's over, or I'll mail it to you.
 But they used to come from New New Orleans and they would set up a tent over by Washington Street.
 And they would have dancers and that was like a summer program that would come to the community and they would be there for like a week in the summer.
 Also, we used to have we used to have our own Black baseball team that would play every Sunday.
-And that was like a...like a festival.
-Because, you know, they was playing baseball.
-So there was picnics.
-There was car shows because there was a lot mechanics always fixing cars.
-So they showing off the cars on Sunday.
+And that was like a festival.
+Because, you know, they were playing baseball.
+So there were picnics.
+There were car shows because there was a lot mechanics always fixing cars.
+So they were showing off the cars on Sunday.
 And the baseball games were right there at Lucy F. Simms.
 Right there on the baseball field.
+[Harper note: Most summers, Silas Green a minstrel group of all-Black entertainers, with dancing, and beautiful costumes, came to Harrisonburg from New Orleans, Louisiana.
+They would set up a tent over by Washington Street in Kelley's field.]